MediaComem/comem-archioweb/subjects/course/README.md

 You can design and implement your own web service idea, as long as it meets the [evaluation criteria][eval].

-Or you can choose the default project that will be suggested.
+Or you can choose one of the default projects that will be suggested.

 <!-- slide-column 40 -->